ninrod/rsynced-melpa/gnu/el-search-readme.txt

 Multiple multi searches
 =======================

-Every search is collected in a history.
-You can resume older searches from the position of the last match by calling `el-search-jump-to-search-head' (C-J; M-s e j) with a prefix argument.
+Every search is stored in a history.
+You can resume older searches from the position of the last match by calling `el-search-pattern' (C-S; M-s e s) with a prefix argument.
 That let's you select an older search to resume and switches to the buffer and position where this search had been suspended.
-Like any search you can restart the search driving an `el-search-query-replace' with C-u C-A or C-u M-s e a respectively.

 Query-replace